 3) Figure out your nonessentials

 Everyone’s priorities are different, so it’s up to you to figure out what you can and cannot live without.
+In other words, everyone will find their own unique ways to save money, based on their spending habits.
 I found that mapping out all my expenses was a great help — this way, I had a full picture of where my money was going.
 From there, I was able to discern which items or experiences would bring me genuine happiness, and which ones were costing me money simply due to routine.
 For example, if chatting with your favorite barista is the highlight of every morning, then don’t apologize for that cup of joe.
 But if you’re buying a daily coffee just because you never learned how to make it yourself, attempt to learn.

 4) Be smart about your beauty and fitness routine